Mechanical Fitter Technician banner

 • Completion of 10th grade from a recognized board.

-• Some employers may prefer candidates with a 12th-grade qualification, especially in science.
+• Some employers may prefer candidates with a 12th-grade qualification, especially in science stream.

 • ITI (Industrial Training Institute) Course:

-• A certificate in Mechanical Fitter or a related trade from a recognized ITI is highly recommended.
+• A certificate in Mechanical Fitter trade from a recognized ITI is highly recommended.

-• The ITI course typically lasts for 1-2 years, providing hands-on training and theoretical knowledge.
+• The ITI course typically lasts for 2 years and provides comprehensive training in fitting, assembly, and maintenance of mechanical components.

 • Apprenticeship:

-• Completing an apprenticeship under a skilled technician or in a relevant industry can significantly enhance your practical skills and employability.
+• Completing an apprenticeship under a skilled technician or in a relevant industry is beneficial.

-• A diploma in Mechanical Engineering or a related field can provide a more in-depth understanding of the subject and open up opportunities for advancement.
+• A diploma in Mechanical Engineering can provide a more in-depth understanding of mechanical systems and enhance career advancement opportunities.

-• Technical Skills: Proficiency in using hand tools, measuring instruments, and machine tools.
+• Proficiency in using hand tools and measuring instruments.

-• Problem-Solving: Strong analytical and problem-solving skills to diagnose and fix mechanical issues.
+• Problem-solving skills to diagnose and repair mechanical issues.

 Study Path